Table Of Contents

-The cancer was sure to kill Kim in about 12 to 14 months but what this disease didn’t know is that Kim will win at the end.
-Kim Suozzi is 23 years old a graduate from Truman State University.
+The cancer was sure to kill Kim in about 12 to 14 months but what this disease didn’t know is that Kim will win in the end.
+Kim Suozzi is 23 years old a graduate of Truman State University.
 She was devastated when the news struck she is going die young, but that didn’t stop Kim.

 She pleaded with the Reddit community in the hopes to get some funds for neuro cryopreservation( when only the head and brain are placed in cryopreservation) in three days she got $17 000, and in 2 weeks the estimate was around $50 000 in her vlogs on youtube she said thank you to everyone who donated and express her eternal gratitude towards members of the cryo community.

 Detailed Timeline of the neuro cryopreservation of Kim Suozzi.

 “When a scientist states that something is possible he almost certainly is right any sufficiently advanced in technology is indistinguishable from magic” – Kim Suozzi

 The idea is quite simple cryonics is a theory that you test out by preserving your body in very low temperatures in the hope that technology would exist in the future to bring you back to life.
 It’s not that simple but everything in cryonics would just be speculation at the moment.